Installation Guide

 ### Windows

-* If Python is missing, the installer can install the official Python 3.12 offline prerequisite for you.
+* If Python is missing, the installer can install the official Python 3.12 offline prerequisite.

 ### macOS

-* The installation flow uses the native macOS `Installer.app` experience, including the license step.
+* Uses the native macOS Installer experience, including the license step.

 ### Linux/Unix